 CANOEING & KAYAKING

 The opportunities available depend on the different year groups.
-At Elleray Campus, students from Year 3 to 6 are involved in weekly sessions of sailing, canoeing or kayaking from September through to the end of October, and from April to July.
+At Elleray Campus, pupils from Year 3 to 6 are involved in weekly sessions of sailing, canoeing or kayaking from September through to the end of October, and from April to July.

 We have a range of different canoes (suitable for both flat water and white water paddling), a collection of white water kayaks (suitable for all ages) and a fleet of sea kayaks for use on Lake Windermere and some of our larger expeditions.